image bio

 Shop Biotin Plus Gummies!

-What’s collagen?
+What’s Collagen?

 Collagen is a type of protein that is composed of amino acids, and is actually the most abundant protein in the body.
 Collagen forms connective tissue, which is vital for our skin, muscles, cartilage, and bones.
 It’s normal for collagen to decrease as we age, but factors such as smoking, sun exposure, and increased stress can quickly lead to decreased or damaged collagen, resulting in thinner and weaker collagen fibers.